yetanotherhacker/shell_js/README.md

 `pwd()` returns a reference to the current path. `Shell.path` returns the path in `String` form

-`cp()` assumes jQuery for its deep copy functionality when copying objects for now
+`cp()` assumes jQuery for its deep copy functionality when copying objects for now and acts like `-r`

 `ls` only supports `-a` for now which is equivalent to `-A`.